bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 # Hello, World!
 Program

-In the [previous chapter](2-intro.en.md), we managed to compile and to run a program [`hello.ref`](hello.ref), which printed out a string “Hello, World!”.
+In the [previous chapter](2-intro.en.md), we've managed to compile and to run a program [`hello.ref`](hello.ref), which printed out a string “Hello, World!”.
 Let us learn how to read and understand its source code.

     $ENTRY Go {                                 /* 1 */
       /* empty */ = <Prout 'Hello, World!'>;    /* 2 */
     }                                           /* 3 */

-Attentive readers noticed this program is different from the other in the previous chapter: strings starting from `/*` and ending at `*/` were added.
+Attentive readers have noticed that this program differs from the other in the previous chapter: strings starting from `/*` and ending at `*/` were added.
-These are _comments._ Any text between `/*` and `*/` is ignored by the compiler and is used to clarify the program idea.
+These are _comments._ Any text between `/*` and `*/` is ignored by the compiler and used to clarify the program idea.

 There were added comments in this program, line numbering (for convenience of a quick reference from the manual text) and the word `/*empty*/`, which